markwoodhall/clj-subjectivity/README.md

 `positive`, `negative`, and `neutral` are counts of the respective word types.
 `difference` is the `positive` count minus the `negative` count.
-`top-nagative`, `top-positive`, and `top-neutral` are the most frequently occuring words for the respective work type.
+`top-nagative`, `top-positive`, and `top-neutral` are the most frequently occuring words for the respective word type.
-`bottom-nagative`, `bottom--positive`, and `bottom-neutral` are the least frequently occuring words for the respective work type.
+`bottom-nagative`, `bottom--positive`, and `bottom-neutral` are the least frequently occuring words for the respective word type.

 ## License